 Honeyberries are a relatively new fruit to Minnesota.
 These elongated berries, also referred to as Haskaps.
 They are extremely winter hardy and ripen around the time of June strawberries.
 A couple of weeks earlier than blueberries!

-These plants will be available starting Friday, May 12th at the farm.
+These plants will be available starting Friday, May 10th for pickup at the farm.
 We are sorry but we are unable to ship plants.

 This year we are offering the following varieties: